 Hemp Reinforced Polypropylene Composites For the Automotive Industry

-Heartland Industries produces hemp that’s infused as an additive in plastic.
-Whereas most plastic fillers in automotive applications consist of talc or fiberglass, having Imperium Inside is a superior alternative because it’s stronger, lighter, less expensive, and more sustainable (compared to the toxic fillers it replaces).
+Heartland Industries produces carbon negative plastic additives to help companies reduce their carbon footprint..
+Whereas most plastic fillers in automotive applications consist of talc or fiberglass, having Imperium Inside is a superior alternative that is stronger, lighter, less expensive, and more sustainable.
 Using hemp as an additive in plastics allows automotive companies to easily integrate industrial hemp into existing products, rather than relying on mined and synthetic materials.
 Polypropylene in automotive parts is a particularly good opportunity to reduce costs with hemp biocomposites, as described below.

-The automotive industry uses plastics in most of its applications.
-It utilizes polypropylene instead of metals due to its lightweight nature.
-Bumpers, battery cases and trays, drink holders, instrument panels, and door trims are some parts of cars that are made of polypropylene.
+The automotive industry uses plastics in every vehicle, and the amount of plastic used increases every year.
+Polypropylene has helped reduce the cost and weight compared to metals.
+Bumpers, trays, drink holders, instrument panels, and door trims are some parts of cars that are made of polypropylene.

 Disadvantages of Using Traditional Fillers